 Compliance Consulting

-HITRUST, SOC 2, and healthcare compliance program development and audit preparation.
+HITRUST, SOC 2, and ISO 27001 readiness + audit preparation.

 Explore Compliance ConsultingCloud security architecture, HIPAA cloud compliance, and continuous monitoring for healthcare organizations on AWS and Azure — from identity and access management through threat detection and incident response.